Yreka, California: Transportation

 Interstate 5 is the primary north–south route through Yreka, connecting Redding and Sacramento to the south and the Oregon border to the north.
 Interstate 5 through the city follows the former path of the Siskiyou Trail, which stretched from California's Central Valley to Oregon's Willamette Valley.

 California State Route 3 runs east to Montague, and west to Fort Jones and Weaverville.
 California State Route 263 serves as a business loop of Interstate 5 through the northern part of the city.

 General aviation uses the Montague Airport in Montague, 6 mi to the east.

+Public Transportation

+Siskiyou transit (STAGE), Route 1 – Cascade Flyer (Express), services Yreka 3 times daily going thru Mt Shasta and Dunsmuir.